National Weather Service Forecast for: Mashpee MA

 Wednesday

-Wednesday: A slight chance of showers after 2pm.
-Cloudy, with a high near 52.
-Northeast wind 9 to 11 mph, with gusts as high as 21 mph.
-Chance of precipitation is 20%.
+Wednesday: A chance of showers.
+Cloudy, with a high near 69.
+Northeast wind 10 to 13 mph.
+Chance of precipitation is 40%.
+New precipitation amounts between a tenth and quarter of an inch possible.

 Wednesday